Shaaali/identity-apps/docs/guides/authentication/conditional-auth/user-age-based-template.md

 Follow the steps given below.

 1. Access the application URL.
-2. Try to log in with a user who is above 18 years of age.
+2. Try to log in as a user who is above 18 years of age.
 This user will successfully log in to the application.
 3. Log out of the application.
 4. Log in again with a user who is below 18 years.
 The user will see the following error.
     <img :src="$withBase('/assets/img/guides/conditional-auth/auth-failure.png')" alt="authentication failed">